On Choosing the Poems and Letter

 Páraic Finnerty reads all of Dickinson’s tributes to “her European female contemporaries,” specifically Charlotte Brontë, Barrett Browning, and George Eliot, as

-In her tributes to Barrett Browning, he suspects she read and “emulated the strategies” of an 1861 obituary in the Atlantic Monthly by journalist Kate Field who dubs her the
+In her tributes to Barrett Browning, Finnerty suspects Dickinson read and “emulated the strategies” of an 1861 obituary in the Atlantic Monthly by journalist Kate Field who dubs Barrett Browning the

 “world’s greatest poetess;” ranked her alongside Galileo, Michelangelo, and Dante; stresses her erudition, genius, moral courage, powers of sympathy, and selflessness; and also notes that although Barrett Browning was “sinless in life,” her political views were often controversial.